 A taste of real-life changed that!

-My family is small, a party of two which makes it easy to cook in bulk.
-From loaded mac and cheese to lasagna, chances are ripe that the recipe was for a party of four.
+My family is small, a party of 2, which makes it easy to cook in bulk.
+From loaded mac and cheese to lasagna, chances are ripe that the recipe was for a party of 4.

 If the odds are rare and the recipe is small, I add more.
 Once I start cooking, I prefer to cook a large amount once instead of cooking small meals every night.